 With TV only: Sky

-It costs £22 a month to add two Sky Sports channels onto Sky TV; £26 a month to add three; or £27.50 a month to add the whole lot.
+It costs £22 a month to add two Sky Sports channels onto Sky TV; £26 a month to add three; or £28 a month to add the whole lot.
 You can chop and change which channels you subscribe to every single month, if you like.

-So really, the cheapest way to get Sky Sports without broadband included.
+Bear in mind, however, that this is the cheapest way to get Sky Sports without broadband included.

 Oddly enough, you can shave a substantial amount off your bill by going for a broadband and TV bundle from another provider.

 You'll have to sacrifice those 300+ channels and top-notch Sky Q technology, but it does work out cheaper.